t-wilkinson/zortex.nvim/doc/Schema.md

 ## Links

+Think of links as a reference to a section(s).
+Link paths refer to a sectional area of a file, and the subsequent part looks in that area for its section.

 We have three scopes for links:
 [Article name] or [Alias] -- We find the article with the line "@@Article name" or "@@Alias".
 There may be multiple articles with the same name so populate the quickfix.
 [...] -- We have global link which searches all articles matching link.